-New Zealand was the first country that established the no-fault system in the medical negligence field.
+New Zealand was the first country that established the no-fault system in the medical negligence field in 1974.
 After NZ, additional countries developed their own versions of the system.
 These included: Sweden (1975), Finland (1987), Norway (1988), Denmark (1992), and France (2002).
-In addition, there is also in the US states of Virginia and Florida a no-fault system for issues pertaining to childbirth.
+In addition, in Virginia and Florida in the United States, there is 63a no-fault system for issues pertaining to childbirth.
 Beyond the advanced shared principle of severing the connection between compensation and liability, there are several common characteristics of the various “no fault” systems in the world:

-All systems have determined restrictions and specific criteria of eligibility and coverage for compensation
+All systems have determined restrictions and specific criteria of eligibility and coverage for compensation;

-There is a limit to the scale of coverage that is provided, such as a cap for compensation granted in certain categories and even an absence of compensation for non-pecuniary harm such as pain and suffering.
+There is a limit to the scale of coverage that is provided, such as a cap for compensation granted in certain categories and even an absence of compensation for non-pecuniary harm such as pain and suffering;

-The amount of compensation tends to be less in comparison to similar cases that are debated in tort law in the traditional legal system
+The amount of compensation tends to be less in comparison to similar cases that are debated in tort law in the traditional legal system;

-Higher efficiency – the cost of the lawsuit is less and there is a ruling within a short period compared with tort law
+Higher efficiency – the cost of bring a claim is less and there is a ruling within a short period compared with tort law;

 In the majority of countries that have adopted this no-fault method, there is a generous social welfare system.

 The way in which countries meet the cost of injuries varies according to country.
 These personal injury compensation systems form part of broader systems in developed countries, including the social welfare system.
-The development and operation of both the personal injury compensation and broader systems are typically the result of numerous factors, including culture, population changes and other societal trends.
-Some general characteristics of compensation systems globally are outlined The following comments can be made about Table 2 below:
+The development and operation of both the personal injury compensation and broader systems are typically the result of numerous factors, including culture, population changes, and other societal trends.
+Some general characteristics of compensation systems globally are outlined.
+The following comments can be made about Table 2 below:

-Coverage for injured employer (including occupational disease) is provided on a no-fault basis in all countries, except the UK.
+Coverage for an injured employer (including occupational disease) is provided on a no-fault basis in all countries, except in the United Kingdom;

-Injured individuals in road and transport accidents are generally covered by fault-based third-party liability schemes.
+Injured individuals in road and transport accidents are generally covered by fault-based third-party liability schemes;

 Injuries occurring to patients as a result of medical diagnosis or treatment typically have coverage through tort liability.
-In many countries this requires proof of the causal link between the negligence of the health practitioner and the injury incurred to the injured party, proof that the healthcare provider had a duty of care towards the injured party and other various criteria.
+In many countries, this requires proof of the causal link between the negligence of the health practitioner and the injury incurred to the injured party, proof that the healthcare provider had a duty of care towards the injured party, and other various criteria;

 Other injuries, such as those caused during sport or recreational activities, in the home or in other public places, generally do not have any specific coverage.
-Coverage may be available via tort liability, or social welfare/public health, depending on the circumstances.
+Coverage may be available via tort liability, or social welfare/public health, depending on the circumstances;

-Sickness is almost universally covered by social welfare/public health and/or private insurance.
+Illness is almost universally covered by social welfare/public health and/or private insurance.

-In New Zealand, the Accident Compensation Corporation (ACC) provides compulsory insurance cover for personal injury for everyone in New Zealand, whether a citizen, resident or visitor.
+In New Zealand, the Accident Compensation Corporation (ACC) provides compulsory insurance coverage for personal injury for everyone in New Zealand, whether a citizen, resident or visitor.
 The ACC also operates a universal no-fault coverage of injury, which contrasts with the coverage provided in other countries.
 It is therefore a particularly useful starting point in comparing no-fault systems that are already in place.

 Selected countries for the purposes of comparison of the no-fault system